minhdang26403/dynamic-memory-allocator/README.md

 # Things to improve

 Implement the memory allocator using a segregated free list.
-This is a more sophisticated version of explicit free list since it will keep track many explicit free lists with different size classes.
+This is a more sophisticated version of the explicit free list one since it will keep track of many explicit free lists with different size classes.
+This design of the dynamic memory allocator achieves both high throughput and memory utilization.